syncfusion-content/flutter-docs/Flutter/calendar/right-to-left.md

 {% endtabs %}

 ### Changing the locale to RTL languages

-To change the event calendar rendering direction from right to left, you can change the locale to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, Urdu.
+To change the event calendar rendering direction from right to left, change the locale to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, and Urdu.

 {% tabs %}
 {% highlight Dart %}